-Many chemical manufacturers provide pre-mixes (pre-formulated tank mixtures).
-Take care when using these pre-mixes so that your rotation partners are not in the same chemical family as the premix.
-For example, if you use Pageant (a pre-mix of a strobilurin and SDHI fungicide), avoid using Sovran, Cabrio, Flint, the Luna series, and Merivon, (all of which contain either a strobilurin or an SDHI), or Fontelis and Aprovia (which are SDHI fungicides).
+Many chemical manufacturers provide pre-mixes (preformulated tank mixtures).
+Take care when using these pre-mixes so that your rotation partners are not in the same chemical family as the pre-mix.
+For example, if you use Pageant (a pre-mix of a strobilurin and SDHI fungicide; FRAC11+7), avoid using Sovran or Flint (FRAC11), the Luna series (FRAC 7+11; FRAC 7+3; FRAC 7+9), or Merivon (FRAC 7+11), all of which contain either a strobilurin (FRAC 11) or an SDHI (FRAC 7).
+Do not rotate with Fontelis and Aprovia, which are SDHI fungicides (FRAC 7).